Credit card: High interest and bankruptcy

-Low introductory credit card rates are limited to a fixed term, usually between 6 and 12 months, after which a higher rate is charged.
+Low introductory credit card rates are limited to a fixed term, usually between 6 and 12 months; after this, a higher rate is charged.
 As all credit cards charge fees and interest, some customers become so indebted to their credit card provider that they are driven to bankruptcy.
-Some credit cards often levy a rate of 20 to 30 percent after a payment is missed.
+Some credit cards levy a rate of 20–30% after a payment is missed.
 In other cases, a fixed charge is levied without change to the interest rate.
-In some cases universal default may apply: the high default rate is applied to a card in good standing by missing a payment on an unrelated account from the same provider.
-This can lead to a snowball effect in which the consumer is drowned by unexpectedly high-interest rates.
-Further, most card holder agreements enable the issuer to arbitrarily raise the interest rate for any reason they see fit.
-First Premier Bank at one point offered a credit card with a 79.9% interest rate; however, they discontinued this card in February 2011 because of persistent defaults.
+In some cases, universal default may apply: the high default rate is applied to a card in good standing by missing a payment on an unrelated account from the same provider.
+This situation can lead to a snowball effect in which the consumer is drowned by unexpectedly high interest rates.
+Furthermore, most cardholder agreements enable the issuer to arbitrarily raise the interest rate for any reason.
+At one point, First Premier Bank offered a credit card with a 79.9% interest rate; however, the bank discontinued this card in February 2011 because of persistent defaults.

-Research shows that a substantial fraction of consumers (about 40 percent) choose a sub-optimal credit card agreement, with some incurring hundreds of dollars of avoidable interest costs.
+Research shows that a substantial fraction of consumers (about 40%) choose a suboptimal credit card agreement, with some incurring hundreds of dollars in avoidable interest costs.

+Interest rates on credit cards are high because they represent unsecured debt.
+Unlike a loan with collateral, in the event of nonpayment, the lender loses the entire outstanding amount.

+Some jurisdictions place a limit on credit card interest rates; charging excessive interest is known as usury.
+In the US, the ability of states to enforce usury laws for their residents was limited by the 1978 Supreme Court decision Marquette National Bank of Minneapolis v.
+First of Omaha Service Corp., which held that nationally chartered banks could only be regulated by the federal government and the state in which they were chartered.
+This case enabled lenders to choose the states with the most favorable regulations.
+The 1996 decision Smiley v.
+Citibank (South Dakota), N. A. extended this doctrine to fees.
+Capping the allowed interest rate limited the availability of card loans to more creditworthy consumers, since the risk of default by less trusted (subprime) consumers could only be offset by high interest rates or fees.
+The Marquette decision caused higher-interest cards to become widely available and greatly increased the use of credit cards in the country, often with cards issued in the low-regulation states of South Dakota and Delaware.

 Unnecessary risk

-Credit card ownership brings additional risks with it (compared to other cashless payment alternatives) such as an increased risk of fraud, or taking on unnecessary liability.
+Credit card ownership carries additional risks (compared to other cashless payment alternatives), such as increased risk of fraud or taking on unnecessary liability.

-Weakens self regulation
+Weakened self-regulation

 Several studies have shown that consumers are likely to spend more money when they pay by credit card.
 Researchers suggest that when people pay using credit cards, they do not experience the abstract pain of payment.
 Furthermore, researchers have found that using credit cards can increase consumption of unhealthy food, compared to using cash.